Skip to main content

 componentobjectComponent detail (when tracking a specific component)

-alertSensitivitystringALL, INCIDENTS_ONLY, or MAJOR_ONLY
+alertSensitivitystringALL, INCIDENTS_ONLY, MAJOR_ONLY, or AWARENESS (track silently)

 subscribedAtdatetimeWhen the dependency was added